 Based in Saughton Park, Edinburgh, the Caley has members throughout Scotland, as well as international members who join online talks and demonstrations.
 The Caley runs open entry shows, specialist demonstrations, and talks throughout the year to members and non-members, and has plans to expand these in the near future.

 To support the Caley in reaching their funding target, please visit thecaley.org.uk/caley-glasshouse/ for more details.
 All donations welcomed.
 Anyone donating £50 or more can be listed on our ‘Be a Pane in our Glass’ virtual donor page on the Caley Website.
 Donations can also be made on the www.mypark.scot webpage, by searching for ‘Saughton Park.’

-The gardens at Saughton Park were originally designed as a City of Edinburgh park with horticultural interest in mind, in 1909, by the Superintendent of Parks, John McHattie who was later to become a Caley President.
-His design included different garden areas, roses, rock garden, as well as perennials and shrubs.
+The gardens at Saughton Park were originally designed as a City of Edinburgh park, with horticultural interest in mind, in 1909 by the Superintendent of Parks, John McHattie, who was later to become a Caley President.
+His design included different garden areas, roses, a rock garden, as well as perennials and shrubs.

 Thanks to Heritage Lottery Funding, The City of Edinburgh Council, The Caley, and The Friends of Saughton Park, the park is once again able to show a broad range of different types of plants and garden areas and is increasingly well known for having all year interest.

 The Caley is run by an elected Council currently under the leadership of President, Colin Ainsworth.
 The Caley is delighted to welcome new members and those keen to either support or benefit from what The Caley has to offer.